COMICS gallery

 Same as above but at the right circle.

-Some of these images were presented at the Galactic center workshop 2002 (external link) by Yoko Okada.
+Some of these images were presented at the Galactic center workshop 2002 by Dr. Yoko Okada.

 Post-AGB star IRAS 22272+5432